anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A good head and a good heart are always a formidable combination.
+Quote: A person who never made a mistake never tried anything new.

-By: Nelson Mandela
+By: Albert Einstein